 Awning Fabric Maintenance

-This is why protecting your awning from the elements is super important.
-Heavy rain can weaken the fabric and allow mold to grow when it is rolled up while wet.
+Heavy rain can weaken the fabric and allow mold to grow when it’s rolled up while wet.
 Additionally, leaving your awning extended during heavy winds or storms is a recipe for disaster.
-Remember, your awning is meant to provide shade not protection from the wind.
-Heavy gusts can quickly tear the fabric straight off the frame.
+An awning is meant to provide shade, not protection from the wind, and heavy gusts can quickly tear the fabric straight off the frame.

 Avoiding these conditions is a big part of awning fabric maintenance, but so is cleaning it.
 It’s impossible to completely avoid the elements when using your awning, so dirt and grime will build up on the fabric.
-To get rid of this, a quick fix is to routinely hose your awning down with light water pressure is all you need.
-The key is to let it completely dry after and not roll it back up while it is wet.
-The best way to clean your awning, however, is to use one of the many cleaners specifically designed for it.
+A quick fix is to routinely hose your awning down with light water pressure.
+The key is to let it dry completely and not roll it back up while it’s wet.
+The best way to clean your awning, however, is to use one of the many cleaners specifically designed for the job.